An Introduction to Plato’s Theory of Forms

 Though no one has ever seen a perfect circle, nor a perfectly straight line, everyone knows what a circle and a straight line are.
 Plato uses this as evidence that his Forms are real.

 Perfect Examples of Forms Do Not Exist in Reality

 Forms are the purest representation of all things.
 Plato believed that true knowledge or intelligence is the ability to grasp the world of Forms with one's mind.
-It is difficult for many thinkers to understand the concept of perfect forms.
-If there are no perfect examples of the forms, how we can know what the forms are, exactly?
+It is difficult for many thinkers to understand the concept of perfect Forms.
+If there are no perfect examples, so how we can know what the Forms are, exactly?
 If there are no perfect humans, and we can't see the Form human, how do we know what the Form actually looks like?
 And if we don't know what it looks like, how do we know that no human is a perfect representation of that Form?

 Forms are aspatial (transcendent to space) and atemporal (transcendent to time).
 Forms do not exist within any time period, but rather provide the formal basis for time.
 Neither are they eternal in the sense of existing forever, nor mortal, existing for only a limited duration.
 Forms exists transcendent to time altogether, according to Plato’s Theory of Forms.
 Forms have no orientation in space, nor do they have a location.
 They are non-physical, but they are not in the mind.
 Forms are extra-mental ideas, meaning that they are real in the strictest sense of the word.